-When the application starts to generate more GC logs than the configured ‘-XX:NumberOfGCLogFiles’ in this case 5, then old GC log file contents in the gc.log.0 will be deleted.
+When the application starts to generate more GC logs than the configured ‘-XX:NumberOfGCLogFiles’ in this case 5, then old GC log contents in gc.log.0 will be deleted.
 New GC events will be written to gc.log.0.
 It means you will end up not having all the generated GC logs.
 You will loose the full visibility of the events.

 b.
 Mixed-up GC Logs

 Suppose application has created 5 gc log files i.e.